-As a binational and multi-cultural exchange center, the Paso Del Norte region experiences significant influx of pedestrians, personal and commercial vehicles at the El Paso, Tornillo and Santa Teresa Ports of Entry.
-In 2022, northbound border crossings at Bridge of the Americas, Paso Del Norte and Ysleta-Zaragoza saw a daily average of 31,468 passenger vehicles (11.485 million annual), 13,773 pedestrians (5.027 million annual) and 2,591 commercial vehicles (810,966 annual).
+The Paso del Norte region has six ports of entry: Ysleta-Zaragoza, Bridge of the Americas (BOTA), Paso del Norte (PDN), Stanton-Lerdo (DCL), Marcelino Serna (Tornillo), and Santa Teresa.
+As a binational and multi-cultural exchange center, the Paso Del Norte region experiences significant influx of pedestrians, personal and commercial vehicles through the region’s ports of entry.
+In 2024, northbound border crossings in the Paso del Norte region saw a daily average of 35,194 passenger vehicles (12.846 million annual), 17,687 pedestrians (6.456 million annual) and 3,188 commercial vehicles (994,594 annual).

 The International Bridges Steering Committee developed this website to provide real-time data and video of the six border crossings in the Paso del Norte region, to help commuters and commercial drivers manage travel routes and departure times.